 There is also intersectionality to consider.
 While gender is often the first diversity characteristic to be engaged (and measured), it’s also vital that multiple axes of diversity are also considered including - but not limited to - age, race, sexuality, and disability.

 We are currently engaging in the following ways to promote diversity at our events:

 Diversity champions and ambassadors - we are actively seeking and engaging with individuals who will encourage those within their communities to engage with us,

 Recognition and engagement with the various dimensions of intersectionality,

-Highlighting past diverse speakers - we need to demonstrate that we do live our values,
+Highlighting past diverse speakers - we actively need to demonstrate that we live our values,

 Training for new speakers - we offer sessions with a coach for those more hesitant to come forward to speak,